suse-edge/edge-image-builder/docs/building-images.md

 ```

 * `kernelArgs` - Optional; Provides a list of flags that should be passed to the kernel on boot.
+* `time` - Optional; section where the user can provide timezone information and Chronyd configuration
+  * `timezone` - Optional; the timezone in the format of "Region/Locality", e.g. "Europe/London".
+Full list via `timedatectl list-timezones`
+  * `chronyPools` - Optional; a list of pools that Chrony can use as data sources.
+  * `chronyServers` - Optional; a list of servers that Chrony can use as data sources.
 * `users` - Optional; Defines a list of operating system users to be created.
 Each entry is made up of
   the following fields:
   * `username` - Required; Username of the user to create.
 To set the password or SSH key for the root user,